 On the one hand, as an English court notes, Russian courts may apply "the public policy exception to enforcement in an expansive way."
 Therefore, "it is difficult to predict when enforcement will be refused on such grounds."
 On the other hand, Russian courts may error in the application of the law, for example:

-dealing with enforcement of foreign court judgements, Russian courts may apply the New York Convention on the Recognition and Enforcement of Foreign Arbitral Awards (the “New York Convention”) to the matter, and;
+- dealing with enforcement of foreign court judgments, Russian courts may apply the New York Convention on the Recognition and Enforcement of Foreign Arbitral Awards (the “New York Convention”) to the matter, and;

-dealing with enforcement of foreign arbitral awards, Russian courts may apply the law aimed at the enforcement of foreign court judgements under the Arbitrazh Procedure Code, instead of the New York Convention.
+- dealing with enforcement of foreign arbitral awards, Russian courts may apply the law aimed at the enforcement of foreign court judgments under the Arbitrazh Procedure Code, instead of the New York Convention.